Our favorite destinations in Southern France

 Draguignan is the beating heart of the famed vineyards of the Côtes de Provence.
 Lorgues, with its typical Provençal flair, has a medieval center.
 Nearby are numerous picturesque villages like Carcès, Taradeau, Vidauban, St Antonin de Var, Les-Arc-sur-Argens, and Flayosc, renowned for its excellent restaurants.
 Le Thoronet offers visitors the famous Abbey of Le Thoronet, a serene place amidst lavender fields.

-Wine and food afficionados can enjoy the Provençal rosé and the truffle dishes of Restaurant Bruno in Lorgues.
+Wine and food aficionados can enjoy the Provençal rosé and the truffle dishes of Restaurant Bruno in Lorgues.

 To the east of the A7, between Avignon and Aix-en-Provence, lies a unique piece of Provence.
 The Luberon, known for its rolling hills, fragrant lavender fields, and picturesque villages.
 Bonnieux, Menerbes, and Gordes are just a few of the charming villages this region has to offer.
 A labyrinth of cobbled streets, historic bastides, and colorful markets.
 In addition to its breathtaking nature and culture, the Luberon offers gourmets a gastronomic experience with local wines, olive oil, and truffles.